Keyboard shortcuts

 passthru

 Additional attributes to add to the resulting derivation’s passthru.
 This can be used to add additional metadata or functionality to the wrapped package.
-This will always contain options, config and settings, so these are reserved names and cannot be used here.
+Anything added under the attribute name configuration will be ignored, as that value is used internally.

 Default: { }